aditya6nov/THAs/README.md

 # THA
-All THAs attaches in form of folders
+All THAs of frontend attaches in form of folders